Gasoline (Haim song): Background

-Haim first shared the song in a live performance on Instagram on June 18, 2020, less than a week before the album's release.
+Haim first shared the song in a live performance on Instagram on June 18, 2020, a little over a week before the release of Women in Music, Pt.
+III.

 In December 2020, Haim contributed featured vocals to the song "No Body, No Crime", the second single from Taylor Swift's 2020 studio album, Evermore.
 When Haim began to work on the expanded edition of Women in Music Pt.
-III, they reached out to Swift to contribute vocals to "Gasoline" as she had previously told them that "Gasoline" was her favourite song on the album.
-In an Instagram post about the collaboration they said that Swift "brought such amazing ideas and new imagery to the song and truly gave it a new life".
+III, they reached out to Swift to contribute vocals to "Gasoline" as she had previously told them that "Gasoline" was her favorite song on the album.
+In an Instagram post about the collaboration they said that Swift "brought such amazing ideas and new imagery to the song and truly gave it a new life."
 In February 2021, Haim posted a photo across social media, in which the three sisters stand in a gas station, in black, Amélie-inspired wigs with asymmetrical bangs.
 Fans noticed a petrol pump labelled "13" in the background and associated it with Swift's favorite number, 13.
 The band teased fans a potential collaboration with Swift again, via videos on TikTok.

 The remix of "Gasoline" featuring Swift was included on the expanded edition of Women in Music Pt.
 III.
 The song is three minutes and 13 seconds in length.